MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/display/driverentry-of-display-miniport-driver.md

 1. Allocate a [**DRIVER\_INITIALIZATION\_DATA**](https://msdn.microsoft.com/library/windows/hardware/ff556169) structure, and set its **Version** member to DXGKDDI\_INTERFACE\_VERSION, which is defined in Dispmprt.h.

-2. Fill in the remaining members of the [**DRIVER\_INITIALIZATION\_DATA**](https://msdn.microsoft.com/library/windows/hardware/ff556169) structure with pointers to the following functions, which are implemented by the display miniport driver:
+2. Fill in the remaining members of the [**DRIVER\_INITIALIZATION\_DATA**](https://msdn.microsoft.com/library/windows/hardware/ff556169) structure with pointers to the following functions, which are implemented by the display miniport driver.

     -   [*DxgkDdiAcquireSwizzlingRange*](https://msdn.microsoft.com/library/windows/hardware/ff559582)
     -   [*DxgkDdiAddDevice*](https://msdn.microsoft.com/library/windows/hardware/ff559586)